-Below is a basic outline of Tulane's core requirements.
+For more specific information about the core curriculum, visit Tulane's core curriculum.
 Only two components of the core curriculum need to be completed your first year - Freshman Writing and TIDES.
 The remainder may be completed at any point throughout your undergraduate studies.
-You'll find more specific information about the core curriculum here.